 Grading Scale: Standard Grading Scale

 In this course, Relay students will contextualize and deepen prioritized competencies from Major and Foundations coursework by expanding their toolbox, applying new strategies, and reflecting on the impact.
 Our goal is to support Relay students in becoming reflective practitioners, confident in their self-efficacy, and able to drive their growth through increasingly independent problem-solving.
-In this clinical practice course, Relay students will bring together the knowledge, skills, and reflections they have gained in previous terms to engage in ongoing clinical experiences and reflections.
+In this clinical practice course, students will bring together the knowledge, skills, and reflections they have gained in previous terms to engage in ongoing clinical experiences and reflections in a special education context.

 CLIN-560: Mentored Clinical Practice Extension